FonyaBrandone/FonyaBrandone.github.io/index.md

   </header>

   <section class="about">
-    <p>I am a graduate research assistant and a final-year Master’s student in Engineering Artificial Intelligence at <a href="https://engineering.cmu.edu/">Carnegie Mellon University</a>, specializing in machine learning and computer vision.
+    <p>I am a graduate research assistant and a final year Masters student in Engineering Artificial Intelligence at <a href="https://engineering.cmu.edu/">Carnegie Mellon University's College of Engineering</a>, specializing in machine learning and computer vision.
 My research focuses on deep learning for medical imaging and healthcare.
 Before CMU, I earned a Bachelor's (Hons) in Software Engineering from <a href="https://ictuniversity.org/">The ICT University</a>, Cameroon (May 2024), graduating first in my department.
-I also obtained a Higher National Diploma (HND) in 2022, ranked 3rd nationwide in Software Engineering.</p>

-    <p>Currently, I work with <a href="http://www.africa.engineering.cmu.edu/upanzi">Upanzi Network</a> on generative models for precision oncology in Africa, integrating multi-omics, clinical, and environmental data using Variational Autoencoders (VAE), Bayesian networks, and diffusion models.</p>
+I also obtained a Higher National Diploma (HND) in 2022, ranked 3rd nationwide in Software Engineering.
+Currently, I work with <a href="http://www.africa.engineering.cmu.edu/upanzi">Upanzi Network</a> on generative models for precision oncology in Africa, integrating multi-omics, clinical, and environmental data using Variational Autoencoders (VAE), Bayesian networks, and diffusion models.</p>

     <p>Beyond research, I enjoy traveling, reading, and watching documentaries.</p>